mykoz/NaiveBees_project/README.md

 **Motivation:** Being such important pollinators and the source of honey, it's important to help protect the dwindling population of bees in anyway we can.

-Ultimately was able to correctly discern an image with 69.95% accuracy.
+Ultimately was able to correctly discern honey or bumblebee with 69.95% accuracy.
 _________________

 ##Tools